nodejs/node/src/README.md

 `v8::Boolean` or `v8::Object`.
 Most types are represented by subclasses of `v8::Object`, e.g. `v8::Uint8Array` or `v8::Date`.

+<a id="internal-fields"></a>
+### Internal fields

+V8 provides the ability to store data in so-called “internal fields” inside `v8::Object`s that were created as instances of C++-backed classes.
+The number of fields needs to be defined when creating that class.

+Both JavaScript values and `void*` pointers may be stored in such fields.
+In most native Node.js objects, the first internal field is used to store a pointer to a [`BaseObject`][] subclass, which then contains all relevant information associated with the JavaScript object.

+The most typical way of working internal fields are:

+* `obj->InternalFieldCount()` to look up the number of internal fields for an object (`0` for regular JavaScript objects).
+* `obj->GetInternalField(i)` to get a JavaScript value from an internal field.
+* `obj->SetInternalField(i, v)` to store a JavaScript value in an internal field.
+* `obj->GetAlignedPointerFromInternalField(i)` to get a `void*` pointer from an internal field.
+* `obj->SetAlignedPointerInInternalField(i, p)` to store a `void*` pointer in an internal field.

+[`Context`][]s provide the same feature under the name “embedder data”.

 <a id="js-handles"></a>
 ### JavaScript value handles